thoughtbot/ruby-science/book/solutions/extract_decorator.md

 ` app/models/survey.rb@256a9c92:10,14

-Instead of passing the boolean flag down from the controller, we can [make the decision to decorate there](https://github.com/thoughtbot/ruby-science/commit/256a9c92) and pass a decorated or undecorated summarizer:
+Instead of passing the Boolean flag down from the controller, we can [make the decision to decorate there](https://github.com/thoughtbot/ruby-science/commit/256a9c92) and pass a decorated or undecorated summarizer: